sarveshadithya17/E-commerce_product_recommendation_system/README.md

 * You can find the [dataset](https://www.kaggle.com/datasets/vibivij/amazon-electronics-rating-datasetrecommendation/download?datasetVersionNumber=1) here - https://www.kaggle.com/datasets/vibivij/amazon-electronics-rating-datasetrecommendation/download?datasetVersionNumber=1

 * You can find many other similar datasets here - https://jmcauley.ucsd.edu/data/amazon/
+* Here the data set should be saved in the main branch

 ## Approach